andrewbaxter/malarkdowney/readme.md

-# What is this malarkey
+# What is this malarkdown

-Malarkey is an inline markdown(-ish) editor.
+Malarkdown is an inline markdown(-ish) editor.

 [Try it out](x)!